 -DDEAL_II_WITH_CUDA=ONDepending on you system, this may be enough to get CUDA to work.
 If you are using CUDA 8 with gcc 5.4, you will need to turn off support for C++14:

 -DDEAL_II_WITH_CXX14=OFFIf you are using CUDA 9 or CUDA 10, you will need to turn off support for C++17 similarly.
-By default, we assume that your GPU has compute capability 3.5 but you can easily set your own CUDA flags:
+By default, we try to detect the compute capability of your device but you can easily set your own CUDA flags:

 -DDEAL_II_CUDA_FLAGS_RELEASEare also available if you want a finer control on the CUDA flags.
 The CUDA compiler and the CUDA toolkit root directory can be set using